VUEngine/vuengine.github.io/documentation/tutorial/introduction.md

 # Introduction

-In this step-by-step tutorial we will be creating a simple Nintendo Virtual Boy game with VUEngine Studio.
+In this step-by-step tutorial we will be creating a simple Nintendo Virtual Boy game with [VUEngine Studio](https://www.vuengine.dev/downloads/).

 The game we will implement is Pong, which should cover all the basic needs for a game, from stages, states and game logic to sprites and collisions.
-To round things off, we are also going to implement link cable support in the end, to allow for two player matches.
+Eventually, we are also going to implement link cable support in the end, to allow for two player matches.

 Eventually, our game will look like on the following screenshot: